 1. This ministry supports our parish outreach commitment to enhance the quality of life for our older adults including direct financial support from the parish, help in fund-raising, & recruiting volunteers.
 Its purpose is to help provide our elderly with a sense of security and safety.

 2. Volunteer directly to Southwest Interfaith (414-421-3678).
 This service provides rides to doctor appointments, shopping, other transportation needs, friendly visits, minor household repairs, assistance with bills and paperwork, and telephone reassurance program.

 St. Vincent de Paul Society

 These ministers make home visits to people in need within our parish area to give aid and advice.
 There are opportunities to do Vincentian work city wide: help homeless and battered women start a new life, work with prisoners, work with young mothers to learn parenting skills.
 They meet every Monday at 1:00pm.

 Ministries of Prayer

 Ministry of Praise

 This is a spiritual ministry in which the members offer their prayers for the salvation of souls, the intentions of the parish community, the Church and the World.
 All parishioners, especially the sick, homebound and senior citizens are eligible to be members of this ministry.
-A correspondence is sent out each month with a spiritual reflection and specific intentions to remember in prayer.
+A correspondence is sent out with a spiritual reflection and specific intentions to remember in prayer.